AdobeDocs/genstudio.en/help/user-guide/insights/attributes.md

 ---
 title: Attributes overview
-description: Learn about evaluating the performance of mart tags and attributes in Adobe GenStudio for Performance Marketing.
+description: Learn how to evaluate the performance of specific attributes in Adobe GenStudio for Performance Marketing.
 feature: Insights, Assets
 ---
 # Attributes overview